Caves

 NPS Photo

-The number of documented caves within the Monument currently exceeds 500 and more are discovered each year.
-There are 3 main types of caves found here (listed from most numerous to least): lava tubes, fissure caves, and differential weathering caves.
+The number of documented caves within the park currently exceeds 700 and more are found each year.
+There are three main types of caves found here: lava tubes, fissure caves, and differential weathering caves.

 Lava Tubes

-The vast majority of caves found within the Monument are lava tubes.
-They formed when the cooling exterior of an active lava flow insulated the molten river within allowing it to continue to flow.
-In this way lava sometimes flowed for many miles underground until the source was cut off or diverted leaving behind an empty space or “cave.”
-Indian Tunnel is an excellent example of a lava tube.
-This cave and 3 other lava tubes are easily accessed from the Caves Trail.
-To explore any of the developed caves, a free cave permit from the visitor center or entrance booth is required before going out.
+The vast majority of caves found within the park are lava tubes.
+They formed when the outside of an active lava flow cooled and insulated the molten river of lava inside allowing it to continue to flow.
+In this way, lava sometimes flowed for many miles underground until the source was cut off or diverted leaving behind an empty space or cave.
+Indian Tunnel is an excellent example of a large lava tube.
+This cave is accessed from the Caves Trail.
+When open, a free cave permit from the visitor center or entrance booth is required to visit the caves at Craters of the Moon.

 Caving at Craters